Dan Petry: Post-playing career

 In 2012, Petry served as a substitute color analyst for the Detroit Tigers Radio Network, teaming with play-by-play announcer Dan Dickerson for several road games while regular analyst Jim Price recuperated from health problems.
 In 2022, he resumed filling in for Price while the Tigers were on the road.

 On January 15, 2019, Petry was named a studio analyst for the Detroit Tigers on Bally Sports Detroit.

 Personal life

-Petry and his wife, Christine have two sons, Matt, who was the head coach of the Orchard Lake St. Mary’s baseball team, who have won three Michigan High School Athletic Association championships under Petry, and Jeff, who currently is a defenseman for the Florida Panthers of the National Hockey League.
+Petry and his wife, Christine have two sons, Matt, who was the head coach of the Orchard Lake St. Mary’s baseball team, who have won three Michigan High School Athletic Association championships under Petry, and Jeff, who currently is a defenseman for the Minnesota Wild of the National Hockey League.
 Petry attended El Dorado High School in Placentia, California, where he was a CIF championship winning pitcher.